āFormā Component

 Design: zeplin.

-Form elements are ubiquitous and used throughout the site, from member profiles to discussion threads and course quizzes.
+Form elements are ubiquitous and used throughout the site, from member profiles to conversation threads and course quizzes.
 Good, consistent form design based on accessibility and usability principles help ensure pleasant form-filling experiences.

 Less is More